Announcement :

 All students are expected to take part unless prevented by ill health.
 Our sports programme includes inter school events and a range of sports teams including netball, rugby, soccer, cricket and hockey coached by staff and parents.
 We are very proud of past pupils who have excelled at sports and seek to have our current students follow their example

-Our nurse visits the school on request to check on children with health concerns and to check on the hearing and vision of New Entrants.
-Your permission will be sought prior to any examination.
+Our nurse visits the School on request to check on students with health concerns, and to check on the hearing and vision of our New Entrant students.

 Term 1 – an informal meet the teacher evening